ARoska/data-structures-and-algorithms/code-challenges/C#/LeftJoin/README.md

 ------------------------------

 ## Description
-Takes in two Hash Tables, and performs a Left Join on them.
+Takes in two `Hash Tables`, and performs a `Left Join` on them.
 All values from the first table are added to a list, followed by any values in the second table with a matching key.
-If table two does not have a matching key, null is added after the first value.
-The key and values are added in the following order: [key, value1, value2].
+If table two does not have a matching key, `null` is added after the first value.
+The key and values are added in the following order: `[key, value1, value2]`.

 ------------------------------